Clarinetist, Joseph Eller, was appointed as a member of the University of South Carolina

 clarinetist of the South Carolina Philharmonic in 2012 and has played extra with the

-and numerous other orchestras throughout the southeastern United States.
-Previously,
+Greenville Symphony Orchestra and numerous other orchestras throughout the southeastern

 A native of Ypsilanti, Michigan, Mr. Eller received performance degrees from Eastern

-Michigan University and Louisiana State University and began his doctoral studies
+Michigan University and Louisiana State University and did some doctoral studies at

-Mr. Eller was co-Host and co-Artistic Director of the 2006 International Clarinet
+the Peabody Institute.
+Mr. Eller was co-Host and co-Artistic Director of the 2006

-R13 clarinets, Rico Reserve mouthpieces and Rico Reserve Classic reeds and he is an
+on Buffet R13 clarinets, D'Addario Reserve mouthpieces and D'Addario Reserve Classic

 Reviews of 'Bach in Time' CD: